smr547/pbs_demo/workload_distribution_stategies.md

-# Workload disdistribution stategies
+# Workload distribution stategies

-Your job script starts executing on the head node of cluster of many nodes allocated to you by PBS.
+Your job script starts executing on the head node of the cluster of nodes allocated to you by PBS.
 What next?

-There are a number of different ways of using the PBS_NCPUS available to you
+There are a number of different ways of using the cores available to you

 * loop and background
 * parallel